 With Virtucache, if you are caching only reads, then you need only one SSD per host and only for those hosts that need to be accelerated.
 If you are caching writes as well, you will need one SSD per host and for all the hosts in the VMware cluster.
 This is because in case of write caching VirtuCache commits a write to the local SSD and a copy of that same write is also synchronously copied to another SSD in another host in the same ESXi cluster.
 Writes are mirrored across two hosts in this fashion to protect against data loss in case of host failure.

 Yes ideally you should RAID the SSD in each host but not for the conventional reason of protecting data.
 You need to RAID-0 the SSD so as to assign the SSD a higher Queue Depth than what the default VMware SATA driver is capable of assigning to the SSD.
 By assigning the SATA SSD a higher Queue Depth, larger number of requests can be processed by the SSD, thus improving throughput and reducing latencies.
 A higher Queue Depth than what is possible by the default VMware SATA driver can only be assigned to the SATA SSD in this fashion.

 You don’t need to do RAID-1 or a higher RAID level, since for read cache, the reads are always kept in sync between local SSD and the storage array at all times.
 And in the case of write caching, VirtuCache protects the writes on the SSD by mirroring writes over the network to one more SSD in one more host.
 So even if a host were to fail, you don’t lose any data.
 In fact we recommend against RAID-1 or higher RAID levels for the in-host SSD since they deteriorate SSD performance substantially.

 -Use enterprise SSDs not consumer.

--RAID 1+ for SSD not required.
+-RAID 1 or higher for SSD is not recommended.